serkansahinz/HR-Project_Full-Stack-main/README.md

 ## Human Resources Management System

 A project created to manage human resources processes for commercial companies through a platform.
-You can access the promotional video of the project from this link.

 ### Architecture